masedo/IOT-dashboard/readme.md

 ## Backend API

-The backend API is located under "sensorAPI".
+The backend API is situated in the "sensorAPI" directory.

 * Tech stack:
   * Java